 Sustainable Exploration

 • Tight coupling between infrastructure and future authority

-If a decision governance system holds under lunar constraints, it holds anywhere.
+If governance holds under lunar constraint, it holds anywhere.

+Sustainable Exploration